MonedaCloud/Cardano-Installation/README.md

 ### Option 2: (Recomended)

-- Below steps assumes you already have a dedicated user named cardano with sudo privileges running on Ubuntu 20.04:
+- The below steps assumes you already have a dedicated user named cardano with sudo privileges running on Ubuntu 20.04:
 1. terminal:~$ ./pre-install-os.sh
 2. terminal:~$ ~/.bashrc
 3. terminal:~$ ./pre-install-libs.sh